HIPAA PRIVACY NOTICE

 1. Make sure that medical information that identifies you is kept private;

 2. Give you this Notice of our legal duties and privacy practices with respect to medical information about you; and

 3. Follow the terms of the Notice that is currently in effect.

 How this Office May Use and Disclose Your Medical Information:

 The following describes the different ways that your medical information may be used or disclosed by the Practice.
 For clarification we have included some examples.
 Not every possible use or disclosure is specifically mentioned.
 However, all of the ways we are permitted to use and disclose your medical information will fit within one of these general categories:

 We will use medical information about you to provide you with medical treatment and services.
 We may disclose medical information about you to doctors, physician assistants, nurse practitioners, nurse midwives, nurses, technicians and other office personnel who are involved in providing you medical treatment.

 We may use and disclose medical information about you so that the treatment and services you receive at this practice may be billed to and payment may be collected from you, an insurance company or a third party.
+They may contact you at any telephone number associated with your account, including wireless telephone numbers.
+They may also contact you by sending text messages or e-mails, using any e-mail address you have provided to us.
+Methods of contact may include using pre-recorded/artificial voice messages and/or use of an automatic dialing device, as applicable.
 For example, we may need to give your health plan information about treatment you received here so your health plan will pay us or reimburse you for the treatment.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.